 Where it has numerous advantages, blended learning also poses some disadvantages that make the adoption of such models unfeasible.
 Creating or acquiring technological solutions for multichannel education models is expensive.
 Tutors and students also must be technologically competent enough to be comfortable with the systems in place and utilise them to their full potential.

-While there are benefits associated with such models, several stakeholders are also skeptical of its success and benefits reaped from these programs have not been proved to make some individuals hesitant in adopting this strategy.
+While there are benefits associated with such models, several stakeholders are also skeptical of their success and the benefits reaped from these programs have not been proven to make some individuals hesitant in adopting this strategy.

 Blended: Using Disruptive Innovation to Improve Schools - Michael B. Horn and Heather Staker, (San Francisco: Jossey-Bass, 2014).

 Blended Learning; The New Normal and Emerging Technologies – Charles Dziuban, Charles R. Graham, Patsy D. Moskal, Anders Norberg, Nicole Sicilia (International Journal of Educational Technology in Higher Education 2018)